 Research increasingly shows that persistent loneliness is linked to depression, anxiety, substance misuse, physical health risks, and suicide.[2,3] This campaign is about changing that.

-Throughout the week, we’ll be sharing tools, personal stories, and practical tips to better understand loneliness in men, recognize the signs, and take small steps toward meaningful connection.
+Throughout the week, we’ll be sharing tools, personal stories, and practical tips on our social media channels to better understand loneliness in men, recognize the signs, and take small steps toward meaningful connection.
+Follow along on:

 What Is the Male Loneliness Epidemic?

-While loneliness affects people regardless of age, gender, race or any other factors, men face unique barriers to acknowledging it and seeking support, due to social expectations around independence, toughness, and self-reliance.[4]
+While loneliness affects people regardless of age, gender, race, or many other factors, men face unique barriers to acknowledging it and seeking support, due to social expectations around independence, toughness, and self-reliance.[4]

-Data suggests that while there aren’t huge differences in the levels of loneliness between men and women, there are differences in how men experience loneliness.
+Data suggests that while there aren’t huge differences in reported loneliness between men and women, there are differences in how men experience loneliness.

 Men report having fewer close friends than women, with:

-- 15% of men reported having no close friends at all, and
+- 15% of men having no close friends at all

-- 25% of men were unsatisfied with the number of close friends in their lives.
+- 25% of men being unsatisfied with the number of close friends in their lives

 - Men also reported being much less likely to share their true feelings with others, while also feeling disconnected from their communities.[5,6]

-Unlike women, guys are often socialized from a young age to keep their feelings to themselves and to avoid discussing intimate details of their lives – even with close friends.
-This is particularly true when it comes to asking for help, or recognizing that they’re struggling.
+Unlike women, guys are often socialized from a young age to keep their feelings to themselves and to avoid discussing intimate details of their lives, even with close friends.
+This is particularly true when it comes to asking for help, or admitting that they’re struggling.

-So while the term ‘epidemic’ as it usually refers to diseases may not be the best descriptor (and may make it seem like it’s harder to overcome) the heart of the matter is loneliness is a huge issue many men are dealing with and there is growing evidence to support the claim that men are more disconnected than ever.[7]
+While some people may argue over the term ‘epidemic’, the heart of the matter that is loneliness is a huge issue many men are dealing with, and there is growing evidence to support the claim that men are more disconnected than ever.[7]

 As a result, a lot of men heavily rely on their spouse for emotional or personal support, because they don’t have other close connections they can open up to.[5]
 This can put enormous strain on relationships.